Mortgage options for contractors with Leeds Building Society

 Reading Time: 7 minutes

-Leeds is the latest lender to add contract-based mortgage underwriting to its product range.
-The Building Society is rolling out this outstanding addition to their portfolio in phases.
+Leeds Building Society is the latest lender to add contract-based mortgage underwriting to its product range.
+The Building Society is rolling out this outstanding addition to its portfolio in phases.

 Martin Richardson explains how their policy addresses the lack of High Street contractor mortgages.
 The General Manager of Business development for Leeds Building Society said: